rubocop/rubocop/README.md

     end
     ^^^

-1 file inspected, 3 offences detected
+1 file inspected, 3 offenses detected
 ```

 ### Emacs

-The `emacs` formatter displays the offences in a format suitable for consumption by `Emacs` (and possibly other tools).
+The `emacs` formatter displays the offenses in a format suitable for consumption by `Emacs` (and possibly other tools).

 ```
 $ rubocop --format emacs test.rb